Xinglab/SQUID/README.md

 	counts:
-		A folder contains all of the count files n = number of samples
-	count_all.txt: a file contains the counts for all of the introns column 1:Intron Id representing the chromosome position, start and end. column 2:Gene id
+		A folder contains all of the count files count_all.txt: a file contains the counts for all of the introns column 1:Intron Id representing the chromosome position, start and end. column 2:Gene id
 		column 3:Strand
 		column 4:Chromosome name
 		column 5:Start coordinate
-		column 6:End coordinate    column 1: Intron Id representing the chromosome position, start and end. column 7: Inclusion counts at 5' splice sites for sample 1 column 8: Skipping counts at 5' splice sites for sample 1 column 9: Inclusion counts at 3' splice sites for sample 1 column 10: Skipping counts at 3' splice sites for sample 1 column 11: Skipping counts of the intron for sample 1 column 12: counts lying in the intron for sample 1 column 13-6*(n+1): more counts for samples 2-n count_all_Density.txt: a file contains the observed counts and expected counts for all of the
+		column 6:End coordinate
+		column 7: Inclusion counts at 5' splice sites for sample 1 column 8: Skipping counts at 5' splice sites for sample 1 column 9: Inclusion counts at 3' splice sites for sample 1 column 10: Skipping counts at 3' splice sites for sample 1 column 11: Skipping counts of the intron for sample 1 column 12: counts lying in the intron for sample 1 column 13~6*(n+1): more counts for samples 2-n count_all_Density.txt: a file contains the observed counts and expected counts for all of the introns column 1: Intron id representing the chromosome position, start and end. column 2: The length of introns
+		column 3~n+2: The observed counts
+		column n+3~2n+2: The expected counts
+	junction.txt: a file contains the spliced junction reads in the intron region column 1: Spliced junction reads id representing the chromosome position, start and end. column 2: The number of junction reads column 3~: The introns that the spliced junction reads reside Aintron.txt: a file contains the adjusted intron region column 1:Intron id representing the chromosome position, start and end column 2~: Adjusted intron region
+	count_Clean_Density.txt: a file contains the count of adjusted intron column 1: Intron id representing the chromosome position, start and end column 2: Gene id
+		column 3: The length of intron after adjusted intron column 4: Inclusion counts of at 5' splice sites of adjusted intron for sample 1 column 5: Inclusion counts of at 3' splice sites of adjusted intron for sample 1 column 6: Inclusion containing counts of adjusted intron for sample 1 column 7~3(n+1): more counts for samples 2-n count_all_Clean_Density.txt: a file contains the observed counts and expected counts for all of the adjusted introns column 1: Intron id representing the chromosome position, start and end. column 2: The length of adjusted introns column 3~n+2: The observed counts of adjusted introns column n+3~2n+2: The expected counts of adjusted introns

 	rMATS_files:
 		A folder contains all of the rMATS input and output files rMATS_$comparison_$type.txt